 Bulgaria exports rose oil (as you now know), iron, steel, clothing, footwear, machinery and equipment.

-Wan to call friends or family here?
-The international dialling code for Bulgaria is +359.
+Want to call friends or family here?
+The international dialing code for Bulgaria is +359.

-Do you know any interesting facts about Bulgaria that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Bulgaria?
+Share them in the comments below!